Sujal196/Insurance-Analysis-Dashboard/README.md

 * Strengthen **claims processing efficiency**

 Overall, this dashboard supports **data-driven decision making and operational transparency**, making it a valuable tool for insurance business intelligence.

----

-If you want, I can also help you create a **GitHub-ready README.md portfolio version of this report (used by Data Analysts for portfolio projects)** — it looks much more professional and can help in **placements or internships**.